 Conventional Oven: Just as stoves have electric ranges and gas ranges, ovens also offer these options.
+Once you choose gas or electric, options include conventional or convection.
 A conventional oven contains a natural gas or electric heat source at the bottom.
-They heat from bottom to top, which may result in uneven cooking.
+They heat from bottom to top.
+This may result in uneven oven temperature and cooking.
 Many conventional ovens also include a separate compartment in the top for broiling.

 Convection Ovens: Convection ovens use a fan and exhaust system to circulate the hot air inside the unit.
 Convection cooking allows for more even temperature distribution and helps food become crispy on the outside and stay juicy on the inside.
-Most recipes have conventional ovens in mind, so you may need to adjust them for a convection oven, since they cook faster.
+Most recipes have conventional ovens in mind, so you may need to adjust them to convection bake, since they cook faster.
 To adjust a recipe, you can reduce the temperature by 25 degrees or cut the cooking time by 25 percent.

 Heat Energy Sources

 Gas: Gas stoves and ovens heat food quickly and provide easy temperature control, but they also produce more humidity and have fluctuating temperatures.
 This may result in hot and cold spots in your food or soggy food.

 Electric: An electric oven costs more than a gas oven but produces drier heat and more temperature control.
 This lets your food get crispy; perfect for roasting.